PetrKorab/Arabica/docs/source/Time-series n-gram analysis.rst

 Time-series n-gram analysis
 =====

-**Arabica** takes text data, enables standard cleaning operations, and provides n-gram (unigram, bigram, and trigram) frequencies over a specified period.
+**arabica_freq**  method takes text data, enables standard cleaning operations, and provides n-gram (unigram, bigram, and trigram) frequencies over a year, month, or day.

-**arabica_freq** method calculates n-gram frequencies over a year, month, or day.
 It can apply all or a selected combination of the following cleaning operations:

 * Remove digits from the text
 * Remove punctuation from the text (using `cleantext <https://pypi.org/project/cleantext/#description>`_)